Table of Contents[Hide][Show]

 Shows Thursday to Sunday evenings during summer season

-Across from the Barton Springs Pool, theaters goers enjoy Broadway classics under the stars.
-For over 60 years, visitors throw down blankets and grab the picnic baskets for dinner and a show al fresco.
+Across from the Barton Springs Pool, this theater has presented Broadway classics under the stars for more than 60 years.
+Pack a picnic basket for dinner and throw down the blanket for a show al fresco.

-Find a shaded play scape for the kids to run off some energy.
+This shaded playscape is the place for the kids to run off some energy.
 Find lots of play equipment on a large playground.

 Zilker Park Boat Rentals